 Our IFP Medicine is a fantastic route for international students who have done one year of level 3 study in appropriate subjects and then want to progress through the International Foundation Programme rather than the second year of A-level.
-The programme has been recognised by five leading universities and we have an excellent success rate of students being successfully placed.
+The programme has been recognised by six leading universities and we have an excellent success rate of students being successfully placed.

 For Aston Medical School (part of Aston University) students achieving a score of 75% overall with 70% or above in Chemistry and Biology can progress to further stages of the application process to the medical school.
 Students will apply through UCAS and will also have to take the UKCAT and gain IELTS of 7.5.